xlcnd/isbnlib/docs/devs.rst

   Returns a list of references from **Google Books multiple references**.

 ``classify(isbn)``
-    Returns a dictionary of classifiers for a canonical ISBN.
+    Returns a dictionary of **classifiers** for a canonical ISBN.
 For the meaning of these classifiers see OCLC_.
-    Most of tha data in the underlying service are for books in english.
+    Most of the data in the underlying service are for books in english.

 ``doi(isbn)``
   Returns a DOI's ISBN-A from a ISBN-13.